Pierre Franey: Awards and honors

 Decorated several times by the French government, including the National Merite of France, Franey held an honorary doctorate from Johnson & Wales University, served on the boards of the Culinary Institute of America and Johnson & Wales University, and was a past president of The Vatel Club, a French food industry organization founded in 1913 in New York.
 He was honored by the March of Dimes in 1985 with a Hirschfeld caricature drawing for his extensive fundraising work for that organization.

 Last years and legacy

 Franey died in 1996 shortly after suffering a stroke while giving a shipboard cooking demonstration aboard the Cunard ocean liner, Queen Elizabeth 2.
-He is buried in Green River Cemetery in Springs, New York, East Hampton, on Long Island.
+He is buried in Green River Cemetery in Springs, East Hampton, on Long Island.
 He was survived by his wife, Betty, and three children, Claudia, Diane, and Jacques.
 Scholarships are bequeathed in his honor at Johnson & Wales University in Providence, Rhode Island, and The Culinary Institute of America in Hyde Park, New York.